jglanz/AMD_OC_Ryzen/README.md

 - Verify that the proper driver efi files are in place, based on what is indicated within the config.plist file.
 - NOTE: the config.plist file does not contain SNs or UUIDs but place-holders that say "FILL-IN".
 You must supply these values on your own (see section A8 above for details).
-- Again, editing of config.plist files should only be done with PlistEdit Pro, Xcode or ProperTree (see Credits section for link).
+- Again, editing of config.plist files should only be done with PlistEdit Pro, Xcode or [ProperTree](https://github.com/corpnewt/ProperTree).
 - There is a file named config-Only-For-Storage.plist.
 This file stores data that can be copy and pasted to the main config.plist file.
 For example, inside is an entry "PlatformInfo-MacPro7,1".
 With both files open, you can high- light and copy this section from the storage file to your config.plist file, pasting immediately below your current